ruslandoga/truck-kun/README.md

 $ tk ...
 ```

-and it like deploys to htzner and stuff you know
+and it like deploys to internet and stuff you know

 and updates dns and stuff for service discovery and stuff you knpw